Flafla2/flafla2.github.io/_posts/2016-10-01-raymarching.md

 ### Enter distance fields

-A *fixed interval* raymarcher (that is, the a raymarcher where the distance between each sample along the ray is the same) is sufficient for many applications such as volumetric or transparent surfaces.
+A *fixed interval* raymarcher such as the one shown in Figure 2 is sufficient for many applications such as volumetric or transparent surfaces.
 However, for opaque objects we can introduce another optimization.
 This optimization calls for the use of *signed distance fields*.  **A *distance field* is a function that takes in a point as input and returns the shortest distance from that point to the surface any object in the scene.**  A *signed* distance field additionally returns a negative number if the input point is inside of an object.
 Distance fields are great because they allow us to limit how often we need to sample when marching along the ray.
 See the example below:

 <p style="text-align: center">
     <img src="/img/2016-10-01-raymarching/figure3.png" style="text-align: center; width: 100%; max-width: 450px;" /><br />